CityOfPhiladelphia/standards-docs/site-content/guidelines/content/punctuation.md

 ---
 title: Punctuation
 date: 2017-05-15
 description: Bullets, hyphens, ampersands and more.
-Use them right by referring to these guidelines.
+Get guidance on the right way to use them.
 menu:
   main:
     parent: content